AmaTib/AmaTib/README.md

 ## About Me :smile:

-Hi, I’m Silent Bob!
-I’m a passionate developer with a knack for creating efficient, scalable solutions.
-My journey in tech spans web development, automation, and data analysis.
+Hi, Amanda!
+I’m a front end developer with a knack for creating interesting, scalable applications.
 I’m always excited to learn new technologies and collaborate on exciting projects.

 - :seedling: I’m currently exploring **Tailwind** and **Vue**.
 <!-- - :handshake: I’m looking to collaborate on **open-source projects** and **innovative web applications**. -->